 A landowner has the right to be free from a continuing trespass on his land.
 A trespasser is a person who goes upon the premises of another without permission or invitation, expressed or implied, or who, after rightfully entering upon the premises of another, remains on the premises after consent or license to enter or use the premises has been terminated.
 The landowner must refrain from causing wanton or intentional injury, including by a trap or pitfall.
 The landowner must exercise reasonable care to avoid causing injury to a known trespasser in a position of peril and use reasonable care to warn a known trespasser of dangers known by the landowner to exist on the property.
-In the event that a trespasser is discovered, a landowner may cause injury or use force to prevent or terminate the trespass, as permitted in Ala.
-Code § 13A-3-Article 2.
+If a trespasser is discovered, a landowner may cause injury or use force to prevent or terminate the trespass.
+Ala.
+Code § 13A-3-25.

 A landowner has the same responsibilities to a child trespasser with respect to "natural" conditions upon the property.
-However, a landowner may be subject to liability for the physical injury or death of a child trespasser caused by an "artificial" condition upon the property if all of the following apply:
+However, a landowner may be subject to liability for the physical injury or death of a child trespasser caused by an "artificial" condition upon the property if all the following apply: